-I had recently finished listening to an amazing audiobook by Robert Kiyosaki and it was fresh in my mind.
-One of his statements that really had an impact on me throughout the book was: “Life pushes all of us around.
+Recently having finished an amazing audiobook by Robert Kiyosaki, I was inspired by one of his statements, ”Life pushes all of us around.
 Some give up.
 Others fight.
 A few learn the lesson and move on.
 They welcome life pushing them around.
 To these few people, it means they need and want to learn something.
 They learn and move on.
 Most quit, and a few like you fight.”

 See you at the top!